marcin119a/SFS/README.md

+---
+title: "SFS package"
+author: "Ragnhild Laursen"
+date: "`r Sys.Date()`"
+output: rmarkdown::html_vignette
+vignette: >
+  %\VignetteIndexEntry{introduction.Rmd}
+  %\VignetteEngine{knitr::rmarkdown}
+  \usepackage[utf8]{inputenc}
+---

 # Introduction
 This package is developed for a new sampling algorithm to find the set of feasible solutions(SFS) from an initial solution of non-negative matrix factorization(NMF).
-Remember, non-negative matrix factorization takes a non-negative matrix `\(M(K x G)\)` and approximates it by two other non-negative matrices $P(K \times N)$ and $E(N \times G)$ such that
+Remember, non-negative matrix factorization takes a non-negative matrix `M(K x G)` and approximates it by two other non-negative matrices $P(K \times N)$ and $E(N \times G)$ such that

-`M &‌asymp PE.`
+M &‌asymp; PE

 Other solutions with the same approximation could be construct with an invertible matrix $A(N \times N)$ such that
 \begin{equation*}
     \tilde{P} = PA \geq 0 \quad \tilde{E} = A^{-1}E \geq 0,
 \end{equation*}
 are new solutions.
 There exist trivial ambiguities where $A$ is either a diagonal matrix or a permutation matrix, but besides these trivial ambiguities others could exist as well.
 The scaling ambiguity is removed by assuming the columns of $P$ sum to one.
-The goal of the main function \texttt{sampleSFS()} in this package is to approximate the whole SFS that exist for $P$ and $E$ besides the ambiguities.
+The goal of the main function `sampleSFS()` in this package is to approximate the whole SFS that exist for $P$ and $E$ besides the ambiguities.
 The advantage of this algorithm is that is has a simple implementation and can be applied for an arbitrary dimension of $N$.
 A further desciption can be found in the corresponding paper \textit{R. Laursen and A. Hobolth, A sampling algorithm to compute the set of feasible solutions for non-negative matrix factorization for an arbitrary rank.}.

 The package includes the following functions: